How To Get Exposure For Your Art - The Complete Guide To Get Your Art Noticed

 What you need is an engaged audience.

-• It gives you the freedom to make a living doing what you love to do.
+Make a living doing what you love

 I used to struggle making an income from my art.